 - EYES EMOJI at Luke transforming back into (v. naked) human form.
 I know he’s wounded, BUT STILL.

 - MALEC ILYs.
 They’re still noooot the best at smushing faces, but the emotions are definitely there.

 - Once again, Aldertree’s peddling the excuse of giving yin fen to Izzy to speed up her recovery for the Iron Sisters visit.
 BUT!
 1) Yin fen has no healing properties, and 2) the demonic impurity from using it prevented her from going into the Citadel!
-So either he’s really dumb or playing another game altogether, because wtf.
+So either he’s really foolish or playing another game altogether, because wtf.

 - Poor Maia, y’all.
 Yes, she was willing to kill Clary to protect the Downworld, but Luke has now locked her up and tazed her in consecutive episodes.

 Shadowhunter of the Week